 - You continue to retain any ownership rights you have in content you make available via the Services, or otherwise use in conjunction with the Services.
-However, by using the Services with particular content, for example by using the Services to share particular content or access particular content, you grant to Plex (and to each of the third parties with whom we work to provide you with the Services) a worldwide license to reproduce, modify, create derivative works, transmit, publish, publicly perform, publicly display, distribute, and otherwise use the particular content and metadata associated with the content, such as poster images.
+However, by using the Services with particular content, for example by using the Services to share particular content or access particular content, you grant to Plex (and to each of the third parties with whom we work to provide you with the Services) a worldwide license to reproduce, modify, create derivative works, transmit, publish, publicly perform, publicly display, distribute, and otherwise use the particular content and metadata associated with the content, such as images of you or images otherwise associated with your account.
 The rights you grant us in this license are only for the limited purpose of providing you with our Services.
 You may not use the Services in connection with any content for which you do not have the right to grant us this license.

 - The Services may include features that allow you to share your content with others.
 Please be careful when choosing to share content with other users; Plex is not responsible for how others use your content.
 Additionally, you hereby grant to any user with whom you share content a non-exclusive license to access the content through the Service, and to use, reproduce in copies, distribute, display and perform the shared content as permitted through the functionality of the Service and under this Agreement.
 You may not share any content with others via the Services if you do not have the right to grant this license to any user with whom you share the content.